libremesh/lime-build/README.md

     make LIME_GIT="http://foo.git" T=ar71xx P=generic OWRT_GIT="http://foo.git"

-To use a specific branch (UPDATE=1 might be required in order to fetch the branch files)
+To use a specific branch (UPDATE=1 might be required in order to fetch the branch files).
+However changing git branch might result in some error.
+Make sure that the current feeds file and the OpenWRT/LEDE version is compatible with such branch.

     make T=ar71xx LIME_GIT_BRANCH=develop UPDATE=1